Azure/simdem/README.md

 console based demo's and tutorials, or it can be run using NoVNC for a browser based desktop experience - that is, using only a browser you can have a full desktop experience.

+**NOTICE**: ==SimDem is a proof of concept with lots of bugs.
+SimDem is undergoing a complete rewrite.
+As such, it may break unexpectedly.==
+If you are able to contribute, we want your help!
+Currently, Tommy Falgout is rewriting a lot of SimDem to improve it with the goal for it to be backward compatible with the current version.
+The outcome of this reqrite will allow SimDem to be much more maintainable and more conducive to future improvement.
+At the time of writing
+(end of Feb 2018) it's getting close to being ready to replace the current code.
+We [encourage you to take a look](https://github.com/Azure/simdem/tree/simdem2) - patches welcome.

 # Try it Out